meezwhite/p5.grain/README.md

 You can read more in detail about the different techniques to achieve grain in artworks in the article "[All about that grain](https://www.fxhash.xyz/article/all-about-that-grain)" by [Gorilla Sun](https://twitter.com/gorillasu) and [meezwhite](https://twitter.com/meezwhite).

 ## Getting started
-> *Note: The following README.md is specific to the main branch and contains information about the development version of p5.grain.
-You might be looking for the [README.md of the latest release](https://github.com/meezwhite/p5.grain/tree/v0.6.1).*

 Download the latest version from [Releases](https://github.com/meezwhite/p5.grain/releases) and embed `p5.grain.min.js` (~9.5 KB) or `p5.grain.core.js` (~3.5 KB) in your project's HTML file *after* loading p5.js but *before* loading your sketch code.

 ```html